gloriabenoit/DNAnexus-GWAS/docs/results.md

     phenotype : str
         Phenotype name.
     software : str { 'p', 'r'}
-        Either 'p' for PLINK2 or 'r' for regenie, to correctly format the file.
+        Either 'p' for PLINK2 or 'r' for Regenie, to correctly format the file.

     Returns